A business proposal can make or break your chances of securing a new client. Write a great one, and you’ll likely snag their business.

 With a solicited proposal, your prospective client might have issued an RFP, or “request for proposal.”
 This is exactly what it sounds like—they want you to send over a business proposal so they can take a look at it.

-A business proposal isn’t a business plan
+Differences between a business proposal and a business plan

 That being said, you can certainly pull information from your business plan while writing your business proposal—in fact, that’s a great way to start.

-Well, for one, a business proposal outlines a particular product or service offered by an established business to a prospective client.
+A business proposal outlines a particular product or service offered by an established business to a prospective client.

 You’re trying to sell your prospective client on your product or service, not on your business itself.
 You’re not after funding, as you are with a business plan, you’re trying to make a sale.